g-borgulya/infra-webapp-base-for-aws/README.md

 - DeploymentID is the the ID of this deployment in question
 - DatabaseID is the ID of the database stack.

+## Deploy backend services as serverless

+This template deploys a CICD pipeline that can deploy a complete CloudFormation stack.
+The primary purpose is to have lambda function(s) defined in the stack template so that the CICD can deploy into AWS Lambda.
+But if needed other AWS resources can be added too, like CloudWatch Alarms, DBs, Queues, etc. More on the requirements on the deployed repo below.

+Go to `AWS Console > CloudFormation` and select `Create stack`.
+Select that the template is ready, and choose `Upload a template file`.
+Select `cfn-template.yml` from this repo.

+Use the following parameters:
+- Stack name: can be whatever.
+Recommended to have something that explains that this is a cicd deploying cloudformation and its purpose too (for example: `cicd-cfn-alerts`)
+- BuildspecPath: The path to the `buildspec.yml` file. (like `alerts/buildspec.yml`)
+- CICDManualApproval: If set to True, then there will be a manual step in the CICD process, that requires a human to approve the changes.
+Intended to be used on production environments.
+- DeploymentId: `dev` (see the Deployment ID section above)
+- DeploymentType: `DEV` (or `PROD`, see the Deployment Type section above)
+- GithubBranch: the branch of the github repo to be deployed
+- GithubOwner: the user or organization that the repository belongs to
+- GithubRepoName: the name of the repository
+- PipelineId: can be whatever.
+Recommended to use a name that can be used from code to access this service (for example? `alerts`)

+The optional parameters can be used to override values coming from the existing stacks.

+It's OK to use the default stack option configuration.
+Before submission, acknowledge that the templates are going to create IAM roles.

+Expected to take up to 2-3 minutes to deploy.

+### CFN repository requirements

+There are two required files to be included in a repo that's meant to be deployed as serverless.
+- `cnf-template.yml` - this is a CloudFormation template that's meant to be deployed.
+- `buildspec.yml` - this tells `AWS CodeBuild` what to do with the source files before deployment.
+In this specific case, it has to prepare a cfn template ready to be deployed with its parameters.

+### Using the CICD pipeline

+You can find the CICD pipeline in `AWS Console > CodePipeline > Pipelines >` the name will be something similar to the stack name specified above.

+Look for building issues in the related CodeBuild logs.

+When the CICD processes the initial repo or a change in the repo successfully, then it creates a new or updated CloudFormation stack.
+The deployment of this stack can be tracked in `AWS Console > CloudFormation`.
+The name of the newly generated stack will be `{DeploymentID}-{PipelineID}`.

+A deployment can take a longer time, depending on the build complexity and the number and types of AWS resources to be deployed or updated.

 ## Deploy backend services as a container

+This template deploys a CICD pipeline that can deploy a docker container.
+After the CICD builds the contaner image, it is stored in the `AWS ECR` container repository.
+And new containers are deployed by `AWS CodeDeploy` as `AWS ECS Fargate` Clusters > Services > Tasks.

+Go to `AWS Console > CloudFormation` and select `Create stack`.
+Select that the template is ready, and choose `Upload a template file`.
+Select `ecs-template.yml` from this repo.

+Use the following parameters:
+- Stack name: can be whatever.
+Recommended to have something that explains that this is a cicd deploying cloudformation and its purpose too (for example: `cicd-ecs-engine`)
+- BuildspecPath: The path to the `buildspec.yml` file. (like `engine/buildspec.yml`)
+- CICDManualApproval: If set to True, then there will be a manual step in the CICD process, that requires a human to approve the changes.
+Intended to be used on production environments.
+- DeploymentId: `dev` (see the Deployment ID section above)
+- DeploymentType: `DEV` (or `PROD`, see the Deployment Type section above)
+- GithubBranch: the branch of the github repo to be deployed
+- GithubOwner: the user or organization that the repository belongs to
+- GithubRepoName: the name of the repository
+- InstanceCount: how many instances should be run in parallel.
+If you're unsure if your container builds without issues, it's helpful to start with 0, and increase the parameter later.
+- PipelineId: can be whatever.
+Recommended to use a name that can be used from code to access this service (for example? `engine`)

+The optional parameters can be used to override values coming from the existing stacks.

+It's OK to use the default stack option configuration.
+Before submission, acknowledge that the templates are going to create IAM roles.

+The time required to deploy this stack depends on the number if instances to be deployed, as the deployment waits for the instances to be created.
+If it's 0 then it's about 2-3 minutes to deploy this stack.

 ### Accessing ECS backends from Lambdas